rawdpiper/Coffee-Shop-Full-Stack/README.md

 ### Authors

-Saleh Alibrahim authored  the api (main.py) , authorization (auth.py), and this README.
+Hamzat Azeez authored  the api (main.py) , authorization (auth.py), and this README.
 All other project files, including the models and frontend, were created by Udacity as a project template for the [Full Stack Web Developer Nanodegree]